andyhansen/blog/_posts/2023/2023-05-30-managing-coupling-with-connascence.md

 Two components are considered connascent if a change to one would require a change to the other.
 The stronger the connascence between two components, the more change is required.

+## Why should we care?

+Connascence allows you to identify code which is highly coupled.
+When your code is more coupled, a change to one entity will require more changes to the other entities around it.

 ## How is it measured?

 Connascence is measured over three axes, each having an impact on the overall severity.
 * **Strength.** Stronger connascence is harder to identify and refactor.
 Strength is determined by the rule.
 * **Degree.** How many entities are involved.
 Is it one, or is it thousands?
 * **Locality.** How close the entities are together.
 Stronger connascence is less of a problem if entities are close together.